balopez83/Surface_Pro_3_Hackintosh/README.md

 ## *** NOTICE ***
-- ## macOS Ventura is now supported.
-Graphics Acceleration is supported using OpenCore legacy patcher.
+- ## macOS Ventura is now mostly supported.
+Graphics Acceleration is only supported using OpenCore legacy patcher.
-- ### Do not update kexts labeled as "custom" manually, instead wait for an update.
-Kexts have been modified to support the Surface and generic kexts WILL break support.
+- ### Do not manually update kexts labeled as "custom"; instead wait for an update.
+Custom kexts have been modified to support the Surface Pro 3 and generic kexts WILL break support (e.g. TouchScreen & Keyboard support)
 - ### Upon first installation you must go to Settings and disable "Force Touch" in the trackpad settings for the Surface Trackpad to function properly
-- ### Due to quirks in the Surface Pro 1/2/3 firmware, dual booting with Windows is problematic.
+- ### Due to quirks in the Surface Pro 3 firmware, dual booting with Windows is problematic.
 - ### Secure boot: In order to boot with secure boot on a key must be registered otherwise secure boot must be turned off.
 Please see instructions in Chapter 9 to register the secure boot key and boot with secure boot turned on
 - ### Touch works however you will need to tap the screen several times in a row until it registers (approx 10 times).
-Once registered it will work as expected until reboot.
+Once registered it will work as expected until the next boot when you will have to do this again.

 ## Surface Pro 3 Specifications: